 Skip to main content

 Start with pome inspect latest.
-It usually points at the layer that failed: scenario, agent, twin, or judge.
+It usually points at the layer that failed: task, agent, twin, or judge.

 Agent crashed